melissaashley/zork-bot/README.md

 # zork-bot
-Discord bot built in Node.js for miscellaneous purposes
+Discord bot built with `discord.js`, a `node.js` module for miscellaneous purposes